fallahn/xygine/tutorial/part_3/readme.md

 The function works by sending a command to the `Paddle` entity.
 We set up the `CommandSystem` in the previous tutorial to receive player input from the mouse.
-We can also use this system to tell the `Paddle` we want a new `Ball`, and to attach that `Ball` to the `Paddle`.
+We can also use this system to tell the `Paddle` we want a new `Ball`, and to immediately attach that `Ball` to the `Paddle`.
 The `Transform` component has the option to add 'child' transforms, which in this case will be the `Transform` of the `Ball`.
 While the `Ball` transform is parented to the `Paddle` transform it will follow the `Paddle` on screen,